Drafting the Munchkin Collectible Card Game

 - Provide a way to do some ping damage here and there, for when you, for example, need just one more damage to squish a Monster.
 Mugsy's Sap and the Clobberknocker both provide this effect.

-Finally, you’ve got the rank-and-file of the draft deck: All those extra Monsters that may or may not get a hit in before their demise.
-Glassjaw, Vanillamental, Drop Bear – all are decent Monsters that fill out the deck’s Monster cost curve.
+Finally, you’ve got the rank-and-file of this draft deck: All those Monsters that may or may not get a hit in before their demise.
+Glassjaw, Vanillamental, Drop Bear – all are decent Monsters that can sap your opponent's defenses and will do at least a little damage if they can break through to the Hero.

 And that's about all there is to say about this draft deck.